wasmCloud/wash/README.md

 ### build

 Builds and signs the actor, provider, or interface as defined in a `wasmcloud.toml` file.
 Will look for configuration file in directory where command is being run.
-There are three main of a `wasmcloud.toml` file: common config, language config, and type config.
+There are three main sections of a `wasmcloud.toml` file: common config, language config, and type config.

 #### Common Config
 | Setting       | Type   | Default                       | Description                                                                            |